Viewpoint by Ramesh Thakur

 This article was issued by the Toda Peace Institute and is being republished with their permission.

-Ramesh Thakur, a former UN assistant secretary-general, is emeritus professor at the Australian National University and director of its Centre for Nuclear Non-Proliferation and Disarmament, and Senior Research Fellow at the Toda Peace Institute.
+Ramesh Thakur, a former UN assistant secretary-general, is an emeritus professor at the Australian National University, Senior Research Fellow at the Toda Peace Institute, and Fellow of the Australian Institute of International Affairs.
 He is the editor of The nuclear ban treaty: a transformational reframing of the global nuclear order.
-[IDN-InDepthNews – 08 March 2022]
+[IDN-InDepthNews – 07 September 2022]

 IDN is the flagship agency of the Non-profit International Press Syndicate.